pierceedwards/router-config/README.md

 ### Step 2: Configure Router (Router0)

-Click the router, go to the CLI tab, and enter:
+Click the router, go to the CLI tab, enter configuration mode it will look something like this:

 ```bash
 Router> enable